 Why Trust The Spruce Pets?

-When researching these brands, Lorraine evaluated the type and quality of the ingredients, the company’s research and development, and their business ethics.
+When researching these brands, Wilde evaluated the type and quality of the ingredients, the company’s research and development, and their business ethics.
 She also holds a Bachelor’s degree in Biology and a Master’s degree in environmental science.
-Lorraine is a firm believer that consumers can make healthy, informed and environmentally-conscious choices to protect their pets and our planet.
+She is a firm believer that consumers can make healthy, informed and environmentally-conscious choices to protect their pets and our planet.

 Stephanie Mantilla is an experienced positive reinforcement-based animal trainer with a focus on cat behavior.
 Her 12 years as a zookeeper have given her experience and training with a range of animals from lions, cheetahs and tigers to bears, elephants, shrews and monkeys.
 Mantilla is also the author of the new book, How To Clicker Train Your Cat, where she walks pet parents through the steps for training their cats the fun way.